garrettbates/garrettdbates.com/_posts/2025-10-20-how-big-is-this-decision-really.md

 * Must escalate to **executive level leadership** who has investment authority

 ## 💡 Closing thoughts
-Great decision-making isn’t about moving fast or slow — it’s about moving at the right speed for the scope of impact.
+Great decision-making isn't about moving fast or slow — it's about moving at the right speed for the scope of impact.
 Use these levels as a shared language so teams can calibrate together, spend effort where it matters most, and make alignment feel natural instead of forced.